 Tetsuo Saito has been appointed as an outside director because of his long years of experience in participating in the management of numerous companies in multiple industries.
 He makes reports to the Tokyo Stock Exchange (TSE) as an independent Director, as provided by the TSE.

-There are no special interests or otherwise relationship between the Company and Work Two Co., Ltd., Arax Co., Ltd., Diamond Dining Co., Ltd., DM Solutions Co., Ltd. and Career Design Center Co., Ltd. in which Tetsuo Saito currently has key positions.
+There are no special interests or otherwise relationship between the Company and Work Two Co., Ltd., Diamond Dining Co., Ltd. and Career Design Center Co., Ltd., in which Tetsuo Saito currently has key positions.

-Kazuhiko Nakai has been appointed as an outside auditor because of their qualifications as certified public accountants to the management of the Company.
+Kazuhiko Nakai has been appointed as an outside auditor because of his qualifications as a certified public accountant and tax accountant to the management of the Company.
 He makes reports to the Tokyo Stock Exchange (TSE) as an independent Auditor, as provided by the TSE.

-Additionally, there are no special interests or otherwise relationship between the Company and Kazuhiko Nakai Tax Accountant Office, Kazuhiko Nakai CPA Office and Nippon Antenna Co., Ltd., in which Kazuhiko Nakai concurrently has a key position.
+Additionally, there are no special interests or otherwise relationship between the Company and Kazuhiko Nakai CPA Office, Kazuhiko Nakai Tax Accountant Office and Nippon Antenna Co., Ltd., in which Kazuhiko Nakai concurrently has key positions.